reft-ai/reft.cpp/README.md

 ## Description

-The main goal of `reft.cpp` is to enable xLM inference, training and serving with minimal setup and state-of-the-art performance on a wide range of hardware - locally and in the cloud.
+The main goal of `reft.cpp` is to enable LLM/LM inference, training and serving with minimal setup and state-of-the-art performance on a wide range of hardware - locally and in the cloud.

-- Pure C/C++ implementation without any dependencies
+- Pure C++ implementation without any dependencies
-- Custom CUDA kernels for running xLMs on NVIDIA GPUs (support for AMD GPUs via HIP and Moore Threads GPUs via MUSA)
+- Custom CUDA kernels for running LLMs/LMs on NVIDIA GPUs (support for AMD GPUs via HIP and Moore Threads GPUs via MUSA)

 ## Supported models